DigiRite – Build Instructions

 6. There are two .props files located in the Digi-XDft tree that need to be edited.
 One is XDwsjtFt.props and the other is WsjtxBoost.props.
 Find XDwsjtFt.props and click to open it.

 8. Open Windows File Explorer and navigate to the location of XDwsjtFtSdk-220.127.116.11 on your PC.
-Right-click in the address field and select “Copy address”.
+Right-click in the address field and select “Copy address” or highlight the address, right-click and select “Copy”.
+Either method will work.

 9. In the XDwsjtFt.props file, highlight the address D:\dev\XDwsjtFtSdk-18.104.22.168, then right-click and select “Paste”.
 Ensure a trailing backslash after the address.